comunica/comunica/packages/actor-init-sparql/README.md

 ### Usage within browser

 This engine can run in the browser using [Webpack](https://www.npmjs.com/package/webpack).
-To created a web-packed version of the engine, run `yarn run browser` to create `comunica-browser.js`.
+To created a web-packed version of the engine, run `yarn run browser` (when inside the `packages/actor-init-sparql` folder) to create `comunica-browser.js`.

 Include this file in your webpage as follows: